JBNU-JEduTools/manual-web/docs/kata-platform/how-to/how-to-improve-your-chatbot-intelligence-by-training-your-nlu.md

 2. Click **Create Entity** to set up a new entity.
 It will show a form on the right screen.
 Fill in the entity name.
 3. **Inherit** lets you copy an entity from any public NLU on the Kata Platform.
 To inherit an NLU, type the NLU ID with `[username]:[project name]`.
 Inherited entities will sync to the original entity, including the labels and training data.
 For example, in the [getting started chatbot](/kata-platform/documentation-content/start-your-first-chatbot) section, your NLU ID format is `muhfadhiilkata:test_simple_bot`.
 4. **Type** is intended for the entity type.
 We have 3 entity types in the Kata Platform:
-    - **Trait** is a text classifierclassifyings a sentence into particular labels.
+    - **Trait** is a text classifier to classify a sentence into a particular labels.
 This type is suitable for making your bot recognize nuance in a sentence.
     - **Dictionary** is a word tagger which has keys and labels.
 It will form an array.
     - The **Phrase** is a word tagger.